vergoh/vnstat/README.md

 vnStat is a console-based network traffic monitor that uses the network interface statistics provided by the kernel as information source.
-This means that vnStat won't actually be sniffing any traffic and also ensures light use of system resources.
+This means that vnStat won't actually be sniffing any traffic and also ensures light use of system resources regardless of network traffic rate.

 By default, traffic statistics are stored on a five minute level for the last 48 hours, on a hourly level for the last 4 days, on a daily level for the